Duty and a dream: Rosa pursues ag aspirations though Nebraska doctoral program

 This is a continuation of our "IANR is Global" series, which highlights the many ways internationalization is woven through the Institute of Agriculture and Natural Resources: through research collaboration, government and private industry partnerships, extension work, student educational experiences and the IANR community from around the world.

 This edition is specifically focused on the many global voices we have on campus who will be sharing their expertise through seminars during 2020 and beyond.
 Last week, graduating doctoral student Alexandre Tonon Rosa successfully defended his dissertation entitled "Influence of Cover Crop Management Practices on Rainfed Corn Production in Semi-Arid Western Nebraska."
-Learn more about his work and check out the video from his defense here.
 We appreciate the expertise we are fortunate to have from all over the world, as shown by their many and varied contributions to the work of the university and our continued mission to create a globally engaged institution.
 To this end, we want to help our campus community get to know each other (and the world) more, starting with these experts.

 Where is your hometown?
 Where did you receive your education?